chuckremes/ruby-io/design-notes.md

 DIRECTORIES
 Many of the current methods on Ruby's Dir seem pointless.
 Methods like #tell, #read, etc are strange.
 Might just be my ignorance of the utility of these functions, so research it a bit.
 For new Dir class, thinking that it won't returns Strings as pathnames.
 We should also return a URL (universal record locator) object.
 This will, of course, have a #to_s method on it so someone can get a string if they really want it.
 Dir#each should take keyword args so the programmer can control some behavior.
-For encoding, provide a IO::TransposeDir or similar.
+For encoding, provide a IO::TranscodeDir or similar.
 Need to figure out that hierarchy.
 Dir.glob is going to be fun to implement in Ruby.
 Hear there are lots of performance issues so we'll need to be smart and maybe a bit clever.

 EACH